Mintas/task-shopping-cart/README.md

 ### TODO List:
 Ordered in implementation priority
-1. refactor and push tests
+1. refactor and push more unit tests (there are already some integration tests)
 2. customize business exceptions
 3. write javadocs
 4. implement MockOrderManagement - CART_SUBMITTED consumer that will free items from reserved state